 Clinical Director, VCS Inc. – New City, NY

-I became a staff member in a NY Model batterer program after many years of representing women seeking to leave their abusers.
+I became a staff member in a NOMAS Model batterer program after many years of representing women seeking to leave their abusers.
 When I had questions about the material in the staff trainings I attended, I found myself wondering about what the clients in my law practice would say.
 Invariably I realized that everything I was learning was compatible with what they would tell me.
 This fully confirmed to me the validity of the perspective we teach.

 – Barry Goldstein, Esq., Author